 For the seventh season in succession, Brands Hatch would be the stage for the title decider.
 Ultimately, a hat-trick of top-five finishes proved enough for Rees to win through, although second spot for Zagazeta in the finale was enough to stave off Cresswell and keep the vice-champion honours overall.

-In 2022, it was all change in ROKiT British F4, with the introduction of the new Tatuus T-421 second-generation F4 car, complete with a Halo-style safety device, Abarth engine and Pirelli control tyres.
+In 2022, it was all change in British F4, with the introduction of the new Tatuus T-421 second-generation F4 car, complete with a Halo-style safety device, Abarth engine and Pirelli control tyres.
 Seven of Europe’s leading single seater teams contested the ten-event, 30-race calendar, with Chris Dittmann Racing, Hitech GP and Virtuosi Racing joining existing entries Argenti, Carlin, Fortec and JHR.
 Ireland’s Alex Dunne prevailed, driving for Hitech GP while Carlin secured the Teams’ Championship and Ugo Ugochukwu claimed the Rookie title.

 To conclude the ultra-competitive 2023 season with 12 different race winners, 21 different podium finishers and a total of 27 competitors, Louis Sharp’s second place in the final race of the season was enough to secure the championship with Macintyre’s third sealing his runner-up position.
 The Team’s Cup was won by Rodin Carlin with points accumulated by strong performances from Louis Sharp, Dion Gowda, Josh Irfan and Noah Lisle who won 15 of the 30 races.